EmilioPanti/worm/README.md

 You can download the version with the features required by this [branch](https://github.com/EmilioPanti/caldera/tree/EmilioPanti-FatherAgent).
 The two versions differs because of an extra property of the agents: the <b>father</b>.

+3) Edit the plugins/sandcat/gocat/sandcat.go file in the same places as this [PR](https://github.com/mitre/sandcat/pull/97/files)

-3) Download this plugin and insert it into CALDERA plugins folder.
+4) Download this plugin and insert it into CALDERA plugins folder.

-4) Make sure you have inserted the WORM plugin in the CALDERA conf/local.yml configuration file:
+5) Make sure you have inserted the WORM plugin in the CALDERA conf/local.yml configuration file:
 ```
 plugins:
   - worm